programmerkgit/os-tutorial/03-bootsector-memory/README.md

 <sup>1</sup>
 and look at the figure with the memory layout.

-The only goal of this lesson is to learn where the boot sector is stored
+The only goal of this les0` and get it done with, but an example with wrong solutions wson is to learn where the boot sector is stored

-I could just bluntly tell you that the BIOS places it at `0x7C00` and get it done with, but an example with wrong solutions will make things clearer.
+                                                       I could just bluntly tell you that the BIOS places it at `0x7C0ill make things clearer.

 We want to print an X on screen.
 We will try 4 different strategies and see which ones work and why.